Zproom/Foorum/README.md

 - script.js
 - styles.css

 **script.js** creates a dynamic user interface for the app.
 In particular, it lets users create new comments, edit posts and comments, and like posts and comments using the app's API.
+To create comments and edit comments and top-level posts, the script uses Ajax requests.
 The app uses JavaScript from Bootstrap and Popper to create a dropdown sort button on each board.

 **styles.css** styles the app's templates and helps make the app mobile-responsive.
 The app uses Bootstrap and Font Awesome for additional styling (e.g. buttons and the like icon).